frost0x/frost0x.github.io/0days.md

    - **High-volume candidate generation**: Models produce a wide set of speculative vulnerabilities.
    - **Automated validation**: Each output is tested in isolated environments using sandboxed analysis and dynamic checks.
    - **Iterative filtering**: Promising candidates are refined, re-run, and ranked until a clear, working exploit emerges.

-   This layered sifting loop dramatically reduces false positives and surfaces only high-confidence 0day candidates.
+   Such a  layered sifting loop should dramatically reduce false positives and surface only high-confidence 0day candidates.

 ## Proof Points